• The Wind in the Willows illustrated by Judy White

 Slide title

-One of the Paw Prints series, hand set in metal type with illustrations printed direct from the lino
+From the Paw Prints series, hand set in metal type with illustrations printed direct from the lino

 Button